Domestic Violence Law Practicum

 THE JIM FAHEY SAFE HOMES FOR WOMEN FELLOWSHIP FOR SPRING 2014

 The Jim Fahey Safe Homes Fund for Women endowment was established in 2007 to provide scholarships for graduate students at UC Berkeley with demonstrated financial need and a strong aptitude in relevant subjects as well as a deep commitment to combating domestic violence against women.
 A student may receive this award more than once during his or her academic career.
-Awards were made in Spring 2011, Spring 2012 and Spring 2013 -- see the Photos link at the Domestic Violence Practicum page for details.
-Next deadline to apply is March 3, 2014.
+Awards were made in Spring 2011, Spring 2012, Spring 2013 and Spring 2014 -- see the Photos link at the Domestic Violence Practicum page for details.
+Next deadline to apply is Feb.
+15, 2015.